Technology and Public Media

 Capital and Technical Project Management

-Manage and lead construction and expansion projects, and technology initiatives.
+I have had the opportunity to manage and lead construction and expansion projects, and technology initiatives.
 Experienced with local, state and federal government coordination, permitting, licensing, and approval.
-Craft contracts, management agreements, and intellectual property agreements.
+Thaat also includes crafting contracts, management agreements, business plans, and intellectual property agreements.

 NPR Tomorrow Radio at NAB CEA